Arts and Sciences Student Organizations

 History of Art Undergraduate Society (HAUS) - Scholastic and social forum for students studying or interested in the history of art.

-Italian Club (the Ciao Club) - For students interested in the Italian culture and traditions.
+Italian Club - For students and faculty interested in Italian culture and traditions including conversation tables, movies, and dinners.

 Meteorology Club - Learn about fields in meteorology and work on projects including an annual Severe Weather Symposium.